 A retail central bank digital currency (CBDC) is a digital currency that is made available to the general public and is issued by the central bank.
 It differs from private digital currencies in that it continues to be a liability of the central bank, just like actual fiat currency (banknotes and coins).
 A CBDC only exists in digital form, and all transactions must be completed via a computer, smartphone, or other digital device.

-The Central Bank of Eswatini is now conducting research and testing to determine whether to issue a CBDC and how to do so.
+The Central Bank of Eswatini conducted research and testing to explore whether to issue a CBDC and how it could work in practice.
+The CBE has completed this research and development project and has decided not to proceed with issuing a CBDC at the moment.

 How is a retail CBDC different from other forms of digital currency?